chidiwilliams/chidiwilliams.com/content/post/goto-reconsidered.md

 ## Use

 GOTOs were fairly common in high-level programs in the early days of programming.
-But, with time, it became clear that, when used carelessly, GOTOs create spaghetti code that is difficult to understand and unmaintainable.
+But, with time, it became clear that, when used carelessly, they create spaghetti code that is difficult to understand and unmaintainable.

-In the 1960s and 1970s, structured programming techniques that focused on producing clear, quality programs caught on.
-These techniques favoured structured constructs like blocks, loops, conditionals, and subroutines (or, functions) over GOTOs.
+In the 1960s and 1970s, structured programming techniques that focused on producing clear, quality programs became popular.
+These techniques favoured structured constructs, like blocks, loops, conditionals, and subroutines (functions) over GOTOs.

 In 1968, Edsger Dijkstra wrote a [critical letter](http://www.u.arizona.edu/~rubinson/copyright_violations/Go_To_Considered_Harmful.html) about GOTOs where he argued that GOTO statements make it harder to analyze a program and verify its correctness.
 He concludes that they are "too much an invitation to make a mess of one's program," and should be abolished from all higher-level programs.

-The [structured program theorem](https://simple.wikipedia.org/wiki/Structured_program_theorem), first published in 1966, also showed that sequences (execute one then another), conditionals (execute based on a condition), and repetition (execute a number of times) are sufficient to represent any computer program.
-In other words, it is always possible to rewrite a program to not use GOTOs.
+The [structured program theorem](https://simple.wikipedia.org/wiki/Structured_program_theorem), first published in 1966, also showed that sequences (execute one, then another), conditionals (execute based on a condition), and repetition (execute multiple times) are sufficient to represent any computer program.
+In other words, it is always possible to rewrite a program without GOTOs.

 There's a good chance this isn't news to you.
 If you write modern high-level languages, you may have never needed to write a GOTO statement before.
 However, there are some situations where GOTO can be a good way, if not the optimal way, to solve a task.